Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

 The graphs of these functions seem to exhibit a number of (anti)symmetry relations which we intend to exploit to simplify the system of equations \eqref{eq:28}.
-Doing this, we can convert \cref{conj:soluble} to a more direct mathematical statement, \cref{conj:max}, concerning the maximal eigenvalue of a certain matrix.
+Doing this, we will convert Conjecture \ref{conj:soluble} into a more direct and better testable mathematical statement, Conjecture \ref{conj:max}, concerning the maximal eigenvalue of a certain matrix.